lsbardel/python-stdnet/docs/source/examples/tutorial.rst

 in a backend database.
 A :class:`Model` is the single, definitive source of data about your data.
-There are two types of models in :mod:`stdnet`: the :class:`StdModel` which consists of :class:`Field` and behaviours of the data you’re storing and the
+There are two types of models in :mod:`stdnet`: the :class:`StdModel` which consists of :class:`Field` and behaviours of the data you are storing and the
 :class:`Structure` the networked equivalent of data-structures such as sets, hash tables, lists.
 The goal is to define your data model in one place and automatically derive things from it.